-The EICV3 results shows that at the national level agriculture contributes the largest share of income (46%), followed by wage income (25%), business income (i.e. self-employment), transfers, and rents.
+The EICV3 results shows that at the national level agriculture contributes the largest share of a household's income (46%), followed by wage income (25%), business income (i.e. self-employment), transfers, and rents.

-Figure 5.6 below presents the household income shares in Musanze district.
-It shows that household income is driven by agriculture (46%), followed by wage income (26%) and business income (10%).
+Figure 5.6 below presents the household income shares in Nyamasheke district.
+It shows that household income is driven by agriculture (44.3%), followed by wage income (29%) and private transfers income (9.1%).
+The smallest contributor to household income in Nyamasheke district is public transfer income (0.7%).

-Figure 5.6 Household income shares in Musanze
+Figure 5.6 Household income shares in Nyamasheke